bihealth/clear-cnv/README.md

 ## Quickstart
 #### Case one
 You have one gene panel (e.g. called '/path/to/genepanel.bed') and a collection of aligned short reads (sample_xy0.bam, sample_xy1.bam, ..) and you want to call CNVs.
-* write a 'meta-file' like [this one](tests/testdata/meta.tsv).
+* Write a 'meta-file' like [this one](tests/testdata/meta.tsv).
-  * Copy all full paths of your bam files to a txt-file '/path/to/bams.txt'.
+  * Copy all full paths of your bam files to a txt-file e.g. '/path/to/bams.txt'.
   * Your '/path/to/meta.tsv' file would look like this: `genepanel\t/path/to/bams.txt\t/path/to/genepanel.bed`
 * Use `clearCNV workflow_cnv_calling`.
 Type `clearCNV workflow_cnv_calling --help` to see how.
 * Check the QC files to see if everything went well.